Project Home Page

 New Year Message 1 Jan 2014

 In 5 months since the project started at the end of July, we have 4 results which are grouped into two Brereton lineages.
+(Update June 2014: now 7 results grouped into 3 different Brereton lineages.)

-Both are have rather uncommon haplotypes (<0.5% in Britain), which will help to convince us that STR matches are real.
+Two have rather uncommon haplotypes (<0.5% in Britain), which will help to convince us that STR matches are real.

 We all know recruiting is hard work.
 I have already targeted Brereton genealogists with whom I have been in correspondence over the past 10 years.
 But none have yet resulted in a successful recruitment.
 Perhaps we need success stories: